Welcome !

 All this folding mechanisms and processes lead to a three-dimensional (3D) organization and architecture of the genomic material in cell nucleus.
 Last decade have been critical in the huge progress in the study of 3d genome organization and architecture inside the nucleus of eukaryotic cell.
 The current picture revealed important genome-wide patterns suggesting that chromatin contacts and organization operate at different levels and different orders.
 Each cell, even in a population of cells, follow similar and main key-pattern of organization.

 The double-stranded DNA molecule formed a double helix, composed of two single strands of DNA that run in opposite way to each other and are twist together.
 Each single strand is made of smaller units called nucleotide, famous A,T,G and C bases, and form a chain.
 The double-stranded DNA molecule wrapped around histone to form nucleosome.
 This DNA and histones that are packaged into thin, stringy fibers are call chromatin fiber.
 Then, this resulting nucleosomal array is organized into high order structure and can exist in various compaction level.
 Some genomic regions are in either a compact form called heterochromatin region, or less compact form called euchromatin region.
 Heterochromatin is more compact or closed, gene-poor, transcriptionaly silent regions of the genome (and marked by repressive histone modifications such as H3K9me3 and H3K27me3).
 Euchromatine in opposition, is more open, gene-rich, transcriptionaly active regions of the genome.
+Increasing the length scale, reveals genomic region folded into subcompartments, nested levels of chromatin interacting together with high-frequency interactions/close contact.
+This subcompartment which exhibit relatively abrupt boundaries between them, are called topologically-associated domains, TADs.
+At a higher-order levels, chromatin seem to organize into two large compartments, called A and B compartment.
+By definition, A compartments constitute open/active parts of the genome, while B compartments constitute the remaining inactive parts.
+B compartments are therefore overall heterochromatic while A compartments are therefore overall euchromatic.
+At chromosome level, each chromosome is preferentially confined to a discrete region called chromosome territories.

 3D conformation of the chromatin is influenced by the specificity of contacts, especially contact with the nuclear lamins proteins at the nuclear lamina (a meshwork of lamins A/C and B poteins) which formed the so lamina-associated-domain or LAD.
 LADs are typically gene-poor, enriched in heterochromatin and display low gene activity.
 This layer of organization induce that the genome is also radially organized (i.e., center-to-periphery positioning inside cell nucleus).
 While lamins A/C, A-type lamins, and B, B-type lamins are localized in the peripheral nuclear lamina, stabilizing heterochromatine in a radial positioning inside the nucleus.
 A-type lamins also associate with chromatin in the nuclear interior, away from the peripheral nuclear lamina, as for example around the nucleolus.
 This nucleoplasmic lamin A environment tends to be euchromatic, suggesting distinct roles of lamin A in the regulation of gene expression in peripheral and more central regions of the nucleus, see Differential anchoring strength of lamins protein to DNA at the NM).